conorwhanson/Election_Analysis/README.md

 # Election_Analysis
-Analysis of local Colorado election results
+Analysis of local Colorado election results using Python.